-- (1) Stated amount on the non-consolidated financial statements for the fiscal year under review Stocks of subsidiaries and affiliates 34,807 million yen Loss on valuation of shares of subsidiaries and affiliates 5,165 million yen - (2) Other information to help understanding the details of estimates - 1) Calculation method written down by the equivalent amount and the valuation difference is treated as a loss for the fiscal year under review.
+- Stated amount on the non-consolidated financial statements for the fiscal year under review Stocks of subsidiaries and affiliates 34,241 million yen - (2) Other information to help understanding the details of estimates - 1) Calculation method

 Stocks of subsidiaries and affiliates are stated at the acquisition cost on the balance sheet.
-In case of a significant decline in the real value of any of those stocks, the carrying amount of the stock is
+In case of a significant decline in the real value of any of those stocks, the carrying amount of the stock is written down by the equivalent amount and the valuation difference is treated as a loss for the fiscal year under review.